WHAT IS A COMPARE AND CONTRAST ESSAY?

 i.
 Alfred is intelligent and handsome, whereas Brian is stupid and ugly.

 ii.
 Brian is short and strong, while Alfred is tall and weak.

 You can encourage students to vary the contrast transition signals they use to gain practice in this area too.

 Below are a collection of student writing samples of compare and contrast essay.
 Click on the image to enlarge and explore them in greater detail.
-Please take a moment to both read the compare and contrast essays in detail but also the teacher and student guides which highlight some of the key elements to consider before writing.
+Please take a moment to read both the compare and contrast essays in detail and the teacher and student guides highlighting some key elements to consider before writing.

 Please understand these student writing samples are not intended to be perfect examples for each age or grade level but a piece of writing for students and teachers to explore together to critically analyze to improve student writing skills and deepen their understanding of compare and contrast writing.

 We would recommend reading the example either a year above and below, as well as the grade you are currently working with, to gain a broader appreciation of this text type.

 While there are many technical aspects for students to master on the road to producing well-written compare and contrast essays, the above provides a clear signpost to set them off in the right direction.